-Breaking News | UK, EU resume crunch Brexit talks in London
+Breaking News | UK, EU Resume Crunch Brexit Talks In London

 However, neither side has indicated yet that they are willing to make the compromises needed for a breakthrough.

-Britons voted to end decades of economic and political integration in 2016 but Brexit has implementing that outcome has proved immensely difficult since.
+Britons voted to end decades of EU economic and political integration in 2016 but implementing Brexit has proved immensely difficult ever since.

 They had predicted a draft would need to be finalised by mid-October in order to be ratified by the EU and UK parliaments before the end of the year.